Fred McLeod (golfer)

-Frederick Robertson McLeod (25 April 1882 – 8 May 1976) was a Scottish-American professional golfer who had a distinguished career in the United States, which included victory in the 1908 U.S. Open.
+Frederick Robertson McLeod (25 April 1882 – 8 May 1976) was a Scottish-born golfer who played primarily in the United States.
+He had a distinguished career in the United States, which included a victory in the 1908 U.S. Open.

+Early life

 He was born in Kirk Ports, North Berwick, East Lothian, Scotland.

-Biography

 McLeod's mother was from Bolton in East Lothian and his father Neil was from the Isle of Skye.
 His father was employed as the manager of a temperance book stall and also worked as a caddie.

 McLeod began his working life as a postman at the age of fourteen.
 At seventeen he joined the Bass Rock Golf Club in North Berwick, which was a club for artisans.
 It did not have its own course and the members played on a public links.
+McLeod soon had some success in local competitions.

+Professional career

-McLeod soon had some success in local competitions, and in 1903 he left for the United States to try his luck as a golf professional there, a route followed by many other Scots around that time as the golf clubs which were springing up rapidly in the U.S. had no experienced local professionals on whom they could call.
+In 1903, he left for the United States to try his luck as a golf professional there, a route followed by many other Scots around that time as the golf clubs which were springing up rapidly in the U.S. had no experienced local professionals on whom they could call.
 He quickly found employment at the Rockford Country Club in Illinois, and later worked at several other clubs.

 Despite not having been a leading player in Scotland, McLeod soon made a name for himself as a first rate tournament player in the U.S. He acquired the nickname "the wasp" from fellow American professionals.
 He entered his first U.S. Open within weeks of his arrival in America, and later that year he was fifth at the Western Open.
 He won the Riverside Open in 1905 and the Western PGA Championship in both 1905 and 1907.
 The principal achievement of his career was his victory in the 1908 U.S. Open at Myopia Hunt Club in South Hamilton, Massachusetts.
 He was level with Willie Smith after four rounds, but won the playoff by 77 shots to 83.
 McLeod was five feet four inches tall, and at the end of the tournament he was weighed at 7 stone 10 pounds (108 pounds, 49 kilograms), making him the smallest man ever to take the title.
 He competed in the U.S. Open twenty-two times and had eight top ten finishes.